-This is an excerpt from “Lesson 4: Adam, Eve, & the First Sin” from our new video Bible Study.
+This is an excerpt from “Lesson 4: Adam, Eve, & the First Sin” from the Is Genesis History?
+Bible Study.

 The evolutionary history of the world teaches that all living creatures are the result of common descent from a single-celled ancestor which lived billions of years ago.
 This view says that the slow process of random mutations alongside natural selection produced all the life we see around us including human life.

 The majority of those who hold this view would consider themselves atheistic or agnostic evolutionists.

 Since the time of Charles Darwin, however, some Christians have tried to merge evolutionary theory with the actions of the God of the Bible.
 They say that God used the process of evolution to create all living organisms.
 Although His involvement with evolution is scientifically indiscernible, it is necessary both in terms of the original creation of single-cell life and the ongoing evolutionary development of living creatures.

 Those who hold this view are called theistic evolutionists.

 Recently, theistic evolution has grown in popularity due to its acceptance by some leading evangelical pastors and theologians.
 They would assert that Genesis 1 does not refer to six normal days of creation, and that the flood recorded in Genesis 6-8 was a local, rather than global, event.
 Furthermore, they would say that God used evolutionary processes to create everything that has ever lived on the earth.